FAQs about Wi-Fi calling

 How to fully deactivate Wi-Fi Calling from your account:

-Android devices: Go to Settings > Wi-Fi Calling.
-From the menu option, in the top right, select Deactivate Wi-Fi Calling.
-The 9-1-1 Registered Location screen may be presented.
+Android devices: Go to Settings and find Wi-Fi Calling.
+Select Update Registered Location.
 Scroll to the bottom of the page and select Deactivate Wi-Fi Calling Service.
 Proceed through the prompts to deactivate.

 iOS devices: Go to Settings > Phone > Wi-Fi Calling.
 Select Update Emergency Address.
 Scroll to the bottom of the page and select Deactivate Wi-Fi Calling Service.
 Proceed through the prompts to deactivate.